Personal tools

 zinc-MAJOR_VERSION.MINOR_VERSION.SUBMINOR_VERSION.BUILD_VERSION-ARCH-OS-ALPHA_BETA.xpi

-For example zinc-0.5.0.1-i686-linux-a2.xpi is the 2nd alpha release for i686 machines running linux, with a version number of 0.5.0.1
+For example 'zinc-0.5.0.1-i686-linux-a2.xpi' is the 2nd alpha release for i686 machines running linux, with a version number of 0.5.0.1

-Note that as shown in the example above the operating system is sometimes followed by an optional a or b and a number to indicate an alpha or beta release.
-The Major version value is only incremented if a major amount of new functionality has been added or the code has been significantly altered.
 For small changes only the build version should be incremented.
 We follow the convention that versions less than 1.0.0.0 are deemed to be pre-release versions, ie alpha and beta versions for testing purposes and internal use.
 If a version is not stable enough for practical deployment it should have an "a" suffix added to the end of the name before the extension.

 Once you have increased the version number you will need to increase the allowable version numbers for all the examples.